 Mollies and other Livebearers have been a staple in aquariums for many years.
 They’re usually purchased in an aquarium store, catching the eye of fish-keepers with their rainbow of colors and fancy finnage.
 Many fish-keepers are unaware that most of these retail Mollies are actually hybrids of several wild Molly species, selectively bred for elaborate finnage and shades.

-As their knowledge of Livebearers deepens, hobbyists discover the wild species that are sometimes available from their fellow aquarists or fish clubs like the American Livebearer Association.
+As their knowledge of Livebearers deepens, hobbyists discover the wild species that are sometimes available from their fellow aquarists or fish clubs.
 These fish may be threatened in the wild, making captive maintenance programs crucial to their survival as a species.

 Have you ever kept wild-type fish in your aquarium?
 Please share your experience with us in the comments below.